nathcong/CSE13S/asgn1/README.md

 ## Program Compiling

-To compile the program into an executable file, input the following command: *make all*
+To compile the program into an executable file, input the following command: *make all*.
 Following this an executable binary file, titled "pig" will be generated in the directory.

 ## How to run this program

-After following the compiling instructions above, input the following command: *./pig*
+After following the compiling instructions above, input the following command: *./pig*.
 The program will proceed to begin and you will be asked to input a valid number of players, followed by a valid seed number for the random number generator.

 ## Known bugs